SiriusZYZ/Notes/slbs/hrQA.md

 > So I reached out to my mentor, who has the background knowledge.
 He gave me some keywords and a few books to refer to.
 And reading articles and those books, it came with an Eureka moment.
 Then I started to program to find out if the methods worked.

 > experiment plan?
->
+> We were thinking about using some iron ball to simulate the source.

 > detail
 - To be brief, the whole project was the idea of my mentor and another professor from the transmission school.
 They developed a DAS instrument, but want to apply it for seismic `[ˈsaɪzmɪk]` exploration.
 My mentor has the background of seismic signal processing, and I have the background of Distributed sensor.
 So we form a team, to participate in a national competition.
+- My job include gathering information, assisting the experiment, establishing a data analysis process, and some document writing.
-- But actually I don't know anything about seismic signal processing, and the schedule was tight and I need to establish a processing procedure for DAS data.
+- But actually I don't know anything about seismic signal processing at that time, and the schedule was tight and I need to establish a processing procedure for DAS data.
 So I reached out to my mentor and a classmate, to better understand how to extract useful information from the array signal.
 With their help, I learnt how to process the DAS signal to calculate the dispersion curve using the MASW method.
 And find a way to estimate the velocity model from it.
+- In the end the team won the first price of the provincial competition.
 # Profile

 ## advantages and disadvantages?